LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

   [x, &y](){ x = y; };  // error: cannot assign to 'x' since it is captured
                         //        by value.

-**Specifically, a variable hat is captured by value is read-only.**
+.. note:: A variable that is captured by value in a lambda expression is
+          **read-only.**

 ----------------------------------------
 A Few Notes About Lambda Usage With RAJA